Chosen as one of the nation's best by The Princeton Review and featured in its guide: The Best 384 Colleges: 2019

-Honored as a 2017-2018 College of Distinction, chosen for excellence in student-focused higher education and exemplary commitment to the Four Distinctions set forth by CollegesofDistinction.com: engaged students, great teaching, vibrant community and successful outcomes.
+Honored among the 2018-2019 Colleges of Distinction, chosen for excellence in student-focused higher education and exemplary commitment to engaged students, great teaching, vibrant community and successful outcomes.

 Partnerships with numerous community organizations, including the Virginia Aquarium & Marine Science Center; the Chrysler Museum of Art and its Glass Studio; and the College's 25-year partnership with Habitat for Humanity of South Hampton Roads.

 Recognized as one of the top eight liberal arts colleges in the country for veterans by U.S. News & World Report in its 2014 rankings of the Best Colleges for Veterans.

 Named to the 2016 list of Military Friendly School designation by G.I.
 Jobs, the premier magazine for military personnel transitioning to civilian life.